-1. Issue senior securities or borrow money, except as permitted by the 1940 Act and the rules and regulations thereunder.
-Currently, the 1940 Act and the rules and regulations thereunder generally limit the extent to which the Fund may utilize borrowings and "uncovered" reverse repurchase agreements, swaps, futures and forward contracts, options and other derivative transactions, together with any other senior securities representing indebtedness, to 33 and 1/3% of the Fund's Managed Assets at the time utilized.
-In addition, the 1940 Act limits the extent to which the Fund may issue preferred shares to 50% of the Fund's Managed Assets (less the Fund's obligations under senior securities representing indebtedness).
-"Covered" reverse repurchase agreements, swaps, futures and forward contracts, options and other derivative transactions will not be counted against the foregoing limits under the 1940 Act, but the assets used to "cover" may not be counted as part of the Fund's total assets for purposes of the 33 and 1/3% and 50% limits.
-Any such transaction that is contractually required to cash-settle will be considered "covered" if the Fund segregates an amount of cash and/or liquid securities equal to the Fund's obligations under such transaction (or segregates such other amounts as may be permitted by the 1940 Act or SEC guidance from time to time) or enters into an offsetting position or owns positions covering its obligations with respect to the transaction; otherwise, this transaction; will be considered "uncovered."

-2. Invest in any security if, as a result 25% or more of the value of the Fund's total assets, taken at market value at the time of each investment, are in the securities of issuers in any particular industry except securities issued or guaranteed by the U.S. government and its agencies and instrumentalities or securities of state and municipal governments or their political subdivisions (however, not including private purpose industrial development bonds issued on behalf of non-government issuers).
-(For the avoidance of doubt, the Fund's investments in private purpose industrial development bonds issued on behalf of non-government issuers will be subject to restriction 3).
+- 1. Issue senior securities or borrow money, except as permitted by the 1940 Act and the rules and regulations thereunder.
+Currently, the 1940 Act and the rules and regulations thereunder generally limit the extent to which the Fund may utilize borrowings, together with any other senior securities representing indebtedness, to 33 and 1/3% of the Fund's Managed Assets at the time utilized (less the Fund's liabilities and indebtedness not represented by senior securities).
+In addition, the 1940 Act limits the extent to which the Fund may issue preferred shares plus senior securities representing indebtedness to 50% of the Fund's Managed Assets (less the Fund's liabilities and indebtedness not represented by senior securities).
+Indebtedness not represented by senior securities and indebtedness not represented by senior securities.
+Indebtedness associated with reverse repurchase agreements and similar financing transactions may be aggregated with any other senior securities representing indebtedness for this purpose or be treated as derivatives transactions under the 1940 Act and the rules and regulations thereunder, depending on the Fund's election under applicable SEC requirements. - 2.
+Invest in any security if, as a result 25% or more of the value of the Fund's total assets, taken at market value at the time of each investment, are in the securities of issuers in any particular industry except securities issued or guaranteed by the U.S. government and its agencies and instrumentalities or securities of state and municipal governments or their political subdivisions (however, not including private purpose industrial development bonds issued on behalf of non-government issuers).
+(For the avoidance of doubt, the Fund's investments in private purpose industrial development issuers will be subject to restriction 3).

-The latter part of certain of the Fund's fundamental investment restrictions (i.e., the references to "as may otherwise be permitted by the 1940 Act, as amended from time to time and as modified or supplemented from time to time by (i) the rules and regulations promulgated by the SEC under the 1940 Act, as amended from time to time, and (ii) any exemption or other relief applicable to the Fund from the provisions of the 1940 Act, as amended from time to time") provide the Fund with flexibility to change its limitations in connection with changes in applicable law, rules, regulations or exemptive relief.
+The latter part of certain of the Fund's fundamental investment restrictions (i.e., the references to "as may otherwise be permitted by the 1940 Act, as amended from time to time and as modified or supplemented from time to time by (i) the rules and regulations promulgated by the SEC under the 1940 Act, as amended from time to time, and (ii) any exemption or other relief applicable to the Fund from the provisions of the 1940 Act, as amended from time to time, and (ii) any exemption or other relief applicable to the Fund from the provisions of the 1940 Act, as amended from time to time") provide the Fund with flexibility to change its limitations in connection with changes in applicable law, rules, regulations or exemptive relief.
 The language used in these restrictions provides the necessary flexibility to allow the Fund's Board to respond efficiently to these kinds of developments without the delay and expense of a shareholder meeting.